lestex/lestex/README.md

 # Hi there 👋

-ℹ️ My name is Andrey.
-Lead DevOps/SRE engineer at EPAM.
+ℹ️ I'm Andrey a Lead DevOps/SRE engineer at EPAM.

 📌 Atlanta, US.